 Bottom line: If you take out a cash advance, you’ll want to repay it as soon as possible.

-There are alternatives to getting a credit card cash advance
+Alternatives to getting a credit card cash advance

 If you need quick cash but don’t want to pay the fees associated with a cash advance, consider these other options: